Raku/doc/writing-docs/EXAMPLES.md

 ## Indented text

 4-space indented text is formatted as a code block.
 The indent is *not* part of the displayed code.
-It's not possible to add any POD6 directives on this style.
+It's not possible to add any rakudoc directives on this style.

 ## =for code